AScustomWorks/AS/README.md

 V 0.6.1: Now BPM Clock outputs a short length trigger signal, as most of the available clocks.

+V 0.6.2: Small fix on the reset signal.

 ### 8 Channel Mixer
 Fundamental/Autodafe mixer module.
 Mods: graphics, sliders for channel volume, stereo or mono output(L channel outputs L+R signal if R channel is not active).
 Now with main mix mute button.
 Beware,the default setting for each channel volume is at 70% in stead of 0%.